EtherealEngine/ir-engine-docs/src/content/docs/tutorials-and-examples/build-an-ecommerce-store/introduction-and-prerequisites.md

 Before we begin, ensure you have the following prerequisites:

 - **iR Engine account with Studio access:** If you don't have an account, sign up on the [iR Engine website](https://www.ir.world/).
 - **Empty iR Engine project:** This serves as the blank workspace for your store.
-If you need guidance, refer to the [Create a project](notion://www.notion.so/Build-an-Ecommerce-Store-c8639805db804ecdbad2ab21848ccc76#) guide.
+If you need guidance, refer to the [Start a new project](/get-started/initial-setup/start-a-new-project) guide.
 - **Shopify Storefront Access Token:** This token allows the iR Engine to access your Shopify products.
 Refer to Shopify's [Getting started with public access](https://shopify.dev/docs/api/usage/authentication#getting-started-with-public-access) documentation for instructions.
 - **Shopify domain’s base URL:** Your store's main URL (e.g., `{store_name}.myshopify.com`).
 - **Optional: 3D product models:** Enhance your store’s realism by using 3D models of your products configured in Shopify.